 HRH Camilla made a song request of ABBA’s – Mamma Mia, before visiting the Coral ward to hear her song request & visit patients.

-On Air – Queen’s Hospital.
+2009 - 2012: On Air at Queen’s Hospital.

 We had a lot of work to rebuild our name from the three years off-air.

-Listen to the Bedrock 2009 – 2016 Jingle Package;
+Bedrock Station IDs 2009 – 2016 Jingles

-Celebrating 10 years of Bedrock.
+2012: Celebrating 10 years of Bedrock.

 Throughout 2012/2013 we started the upgrade on our studio facilities with more advance software and powerful hardware.
 Our main studio was ripped apart with a new desk installed, allowing for workspace, guests and better use of the room.